 assessment of pharmaceutical product data and information on safety, efficacy and quality submitted by the manufacturer, including product formulation, manufacture and test data and results

-inspection of FPP and API manufacturing sites to verify compliance with WHO Good Manufacturing Practices
+inspection of FPP and active pharmaceutical ingredient manufacturing sites to verify compliance with WHO Good Manufacturing Practices

 inspection of clinical testing units or contract research organizations that performed clinical studies (trials) in relation to the product, to verify that compliance with WHO Good Clinical Practices and WHO Good Laboratory Practices was assured during those clinical trials.